celigo/integrator-api-docs/index.md

 * number: null, undefined, NaN, and any non-numeric string value resolve to 0.
 * string: simply the string equivalent of the value.

 There is one final field mapping feature.
-The use of simple expressions as the eField value.
-Using eFiedl expression is a way to combine any number of source fields into a single field in the generated document.
+The use of simple expressions as the _extract_ value.
+Using an expression as an 'extract' value is a way to combine any number of source fields into a single field in the generated document.

-The example below will demonstrate the use and syntax of an eField expression:
+The example below will demonstrate the use and syntax of an _extract_ expression:
 ```javascript
 var issue = {
   id: 10002,